Houston Felony Lawyers

-Aggressive Defense for Serious Charges
+Aggressive Defense for Felony Charges in Texas

 Have you been arrested for a crime classified as a felony?
 Felonies are the most serious criminal allegations one can face, and they pose life-altering penalties and long-term consequences.
 Felony charges demand tough and experienced defense in order to your freedom and your future.

 If you or someone you love has been charged with a felony, or are under investigation for a felony, speak with an attorney as soon as possible.
 At The Law Offices of Jed Silverman, a Houston criminal defense lawyer is available to immediately provide the defense and guidance you need.

 Why Choose Our Firm?

 - Jed Silverman is a Board Certified Criminal Law Specialist by the Texas Board of Legal Specialization.

 - We’ve represented hundreds of clients facing serious felony charges.